Open Accessibility Menu

 Response to need and community impact:

-To remove barriers and increase access to health care, we offered transportation services to 1,595 community residents free of charge to and from their homes and the hospital or a community clinic.
-In addition, we actively assisted more than 4,763 patients to enroll in Medi-Cal programs and other low-cost programs through Covered California, and partnered with Federally Qualified Health Centers (FQHC) to improve access to care.
+To remove barriers and increase access to health care, we offered transportation to 3,210 community residents free of charge to and from their homes and the hospital or a community clinic.
+In addition, we actively assisted more than 14,229 people to enroll in Medi-Cal programs and other low-cost programs through Covered California, and partnered with Federally Qualified Health Centers (FQHC) by providing grants.

 Chronic Diseases with an Emphasis on Diabetes